-“He changed glass altogether,” said Leslie Klingner, curator of interpretation at Biltmore Estate in Asheville, N.C.
+“He changed glass altogether,” says Leslie Klingner, curator of interpretation at Biltmore Estate in Asheville, N.C.
 “For 500 years it had been flat, but LaFarge broke the mold and incorporated three-dimensional elements into it, and added light, movement and sparkle.”

 It’s said that he experienced an epiphany that altered the course of his work when he fell ill during the 1860s.
-“He saw sunlight pouring through a medicine bottle and decided to go into glass,” she said.
+“He saw sunlight pouring through a medicine bottle and decided to go into glass,” she says.

 At the time, stained glass was less art than it was manufacturing.
 LaFarge, though, approached the craft from a new perspective.
 He would make his own glass, pouring it out onto a large, flat, steel marver.
 While it was still hot, he would don asbestos gloves and sculpt the surface for texture and wrinkles, then add pigments, gold and minerals.

 To achieve his uncannily human skin tones, LaFarge started with glass possessed of a rosy hue, then added layers of paint on its back.
-“It was not opaque, but gradiated on,” she said.
+“It was not opaque, but gradiated on,” she says.
 “He made totally flat glass glow and seem circular from all angles.”

 Nowhere are his talents more evident than in a series of three triptychs developed in 1881 for William Henry Vanderbilt’s home at 640 Fifth Avenue in Manhattan.
 The residence – the largest in New York at the time – required the services of two architects for its design.
 John Butler Snook would design its brownstone Greek Revival exterior, while Charles B. Atwood was responsible for its interiors, including stained glass panels for its three-story, western-facing entryway and staircase.
 These were commissioned to LaFarge.